emceeaich/what-is-emma-working-on/README.md

 * Feature Roll-out for Firefox
   - [x] Meet with RelMan to discuss which features for 63 make sense to apply the feature roll-out checklist to
-    - [ ] Ask about Out of Process Web Extensions on Linux
+    - [x] Ask about Out of Process Web Extensions on Linux
   - [x] Ask Nihan about Breach Alerts as a candidate for 62
   - [ ] Turn feature roll-out checklist into an appendix
   - [ ] Get timelines for Self-service Telemetry and Core Product Metrics and decide if we need a contingency
-  - [ ] Ask Delivery Console team about simple roll-out recipe creation
+  - [x] Ask Delivery Console team about simple roll-out recipe creation
     * _Start at X%, increase by Y% every N% days as long as Z stays in some range_
   - [ ] Add appendix to process document
-  - [ ] TLS roll-out retrospective
 * Firefox for Android Triage
   - [ ] Move non-GeckoView bugs SV not working on to P5 (https://bugzilla.mozilla.org/show_bug.cgi?id=1473195)
 * Security Bug Reports
-  - [ ] Incorporate feedback into action plan
+  - [x] Incorporate feedback into action plan
 * Sponsorship of NodeConfEU
   - [ ] Nudge my contact there
   - [ ] NodeConfEU answers questions